Introducing yourself—and building your presence—online.

 University Marketing and Communications is here to ensure your first impression is a good one.

-We partner with Information Technology Services for website development within the university’s web content management system, TerminalFour.
-All new university sites are to be created within TerminalFour, and existing sites are encouraged to move their sites into the system.
+We are migrating all websites out of the university's current web content management system, TerminalFour, into a new open-source solution, Drupal.
+All new university sites are to be created within a central CMS, and existing sites are encouraged to move their sites into the system.
+New sites will be accepted in mid-2018.
 (Affiliated with a student organization?
 You can get your own website through OrgSync, the Division of Student Affairs' collaboration system.
 Email email@example.com to get started.)

 Sounds daunting?
 Don’t worry—we can help.
-We’ll provide you with as much or as little assistance as you need with writing, editing and site creation.
+We may be able to provide you with assistance with writing, editing and site creation.
 Then, once you’ve been trained on the system, the site is yours to work on.

 Your site will be on the new CWRU templates, which use responsive design to ensure that your message can be read easily on any device your visitor uses: desktop, tablet or mobile.
 So not only will you be on brand, but you’ll look good, no matter how you’re seen.